lectorguard/AudioDrivenAnimation/README.md

 ## Scoop commands fail with internal exception

 Type in the last command again by hand into powershell and try multiple times.
 At some point it installs

+## Download of checkpoints/weights aborts with error

+Install the model checkpoints by hand (see submodules).
+Move the files in the correct folder indicated in the error message.